 I believe that truly objective news is a mythical creature.
 There is always bias in reporting because the stories are composed by people.
 People come with their own biases, views, and perspectives.
 These are the hermeneutics through which we view the world and all that happens in it .
-Absolute neutrality can only occur serendipitously if a journalist has no opinion on the topic, which
+Absolute neutrality can only occur serendipitously if a journalist has no opinion on the topic, which probably means they don't know enough about the subject matter to inform others.
+Ignorance is blissful objectivity, and makes for poor journalism.

 Rather than seeking the rare Jackalope Unicorn species of objective news, I try to get a broad spectrum of reporting on the same subject from many different sources, (CNN, Fox, Reuters, Associated Press, Russia Today, India Times, The Guardian, Al Jazeera, Beijing Times Japan Times, etc.) from as many different mediums as possible (print, radio, internet, alternative media).
-The more viewpoints
+The more viewpoints from which you can gather information, the closer you are to truth.

 A few lessons I have learned over the years: